har-in-air/Kalmanfilter_altimeter_vario/README.md

 Kalmanfilter_altimeter_vario
 ============================

-Kalman filter to estimate altitude and climbrate(sinkrate) by fusing altitude and acceleration sensor data
+Kalman filter to estimate altitude and climbrate(sinkrate) by fusing altitude and acceleration sensor data.

+Altitude can come from a pressure sensor.
+Acceleration is assumed to be vertical acceleration.

+The filter also estimates a third parameter, acceleration bias, as this is assumed to be unknown and can drift unpredictably.

+For details on the algorithm, see the document imu_kalman_filter_notes.pdf